MatAtBread/AI-UI/guide/extended.md

 The `ids` object associates child DOM Element IDs within your tag with specific tag types, so that a type-aware IDE such as VSCode can correctly prompt you when referencing the children that make up a tag composed of children.
 It's not used at run-time, but simply provides type information to the IDE.

 ## [styles](./styles.md)
 The `styles` string will create specific CSS style rules for your tag.
-This is especiallu useful when your styles are hierarchical or rqeuire pseudo selectors which can't be easily specified in a normal CSSStyleDeclaration.
+This is especially useful when your styles are hierarchical or rqeuire pseudo selectors which can't be easily specified in a normal CSSStyleDeclaration.

 # Usage